joaoTrevizoli/mozfest-repo-template/README.md

 Don't worry about the weather station management and RaspberryPi server configuration, just run this [shell script](https://github.com/lab804/generate-ap) on your raspbian based RaspberryPi and all will be automatically set for you ;)

+## Weather station circuit

+![circuito](https://cloud.githubusercontent.com/assets/22622042/19351694/26adbb3c-9133-11e6-9deb-8bcb81a0384c.png)

 #### Notes

 * If you need all the fritzing schematics are available on the project root
-* If you need anything, don't hesitate to get in touch with us, it would be awesome!
+* If you need anything, don't hesitate to get in touch with us, it would be awesome!!

-## Weather station circuit

-![circuito](https://cloud.githubusercontent.com/assets/22622042/19351694/26adbb3c-9133-11e6-9deb-8bcb81a0384c.png)

 ## Contributing